utpatrick/music_crawler/README.md

 2. main_crawler(): for data concatention

 ### Data is already downloaded.
 If you need the raw data, feel free to contact the author.

+# analyticstools.py

+some useful tools for quickly analyze the Mega data

+## Current analysis:

+1. checking_duplicate: check if data is duplicated in two sources
+2. count_duplicate: count Mega data ASR / E2E for different locales
+3. tokenization: trial of tokenization using jieba
+4. counter_cosine_similarity: counting similarity of two data sets